You have no items in your cart. Want to get some nice things?Go shopping

 “You did,” Abuya said, and a tear fell from her face onto Zhara’s head.
 “You saved them.”

-Tom Reynolds is a writer and commercial pilot - though only one allows him to soar in absolute freedom.
-Published in several places, he’s excited to have finished his first novel and a short-story collection, both of which examine our changing relationship to technology & nature, meaning, and modern life.
-To contact him about agency representation or publishing his work please email firstname.lastname@example.org (Because social media destroys the beauty & complexity that is genuine human experience you won’t find Tom online… Oh, and if you work for - or are involved with any of these companies then fuck you)
+Tom Reynolds is a full-time writer and part-time commercial pilot - though only one allows him to soar in absolute freedom.
+Published in several places, he’s excited to have finished his first novel, and is seeking representation.
+To contact him about his work please email email@example.com